During the holidays, most of us look forward to taking a break from work to enjoy ourselves with family and friends.

 This treat is made from rum, butter, hot water or cider, sweetener, usually brown sugar, and spices.
 Sometimes, ice cream is added.

 It’s popular around the holidays because it’s warm and soothing and has a rich flavor.
-As you can imagine, however, the butter adds fat and calories, so that the typical serving comes in at about 350 calories and 12 grams of fat, of which about 7.5 are saturated fat (more than a third of the recommended daily intake).
+As you can imagine, however, the butter adds fat and calories, so that the typical serving comes in at about 350 calories and 12 grams of fat, of which about 7.5 are saturated fat, which is more than a third of the recommended daily intake.

 To make it better: Cocktail experts recommend using Butter Buds (a butter substitute) in place of real butter to cut down on fat and calories.
 You can also use an alternative sweetener and stay with water instead of cider to slim it down even more.